rancher/rancher-docs/versioned_docs/version-2.0-2.4/how-to-guides/new-user-guides/kubernetes-resources-setup/kubernetes-and-docker-registries.md

 ---
 title: Kubernetes Registry and Docker Registry
 description: Learn about the Docker registry and Kubernetes registry, their use cases and how to use a private registry with the Rancher UI
-weight: 3063
-aliases:
-  - /rancher/v2.0-v2.4/en/tasks/projects/add-registries/
-  - /rancher/v2.0-v2.4/en/k8s-in-rancher/registries
-  - /rancher/v2.0-v2.4/en/k8s-resources/k8s-in-rancher/registries
 ---

 Registries are Kubernetes secrets containing credentials used to authenticate with [private Docker registries](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 The word "registry" can mean two things, depending on whether it is used to refer to a Docker or Kubernetes registry: